 The judgment your creditor gets against you can entitle it to garnish your wages.
 Although wage-garnishment laws vary by state, most permit judgment creditors to take as much as 25 percent of a person's weekly wages.
 Your employer will be notified of your judgment, which can be awkward if you are concerned about your financial privacy.

-Lien or Levy
+Place a Lien or Levy

 In addition to garnishing your wages, a creditor with a judgment against you may be able to place a lien or levy against your personal property.
 A lien essentially prevents you from selling any of your real estate, such as your home or any rental property you may own, before you pay off your debt.
 Levy laws vary by state, but typically they allow your creditor to take any cash you have in your bank, up to the amount that will satisfy the judgment.